abinit/abinit/doc/tutorial/eph4isotc.md

 For a more complete theoretical introduction see [[cite:Giustino2017]] and references therein.

-It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and vibrational properties in metals.
+It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and vibrational properties **in metals**.
 The user should have read the [fourth lesson on Al](base4) as well as the [introduction page for the EPH code](eph_intro) before running these examples.